Please see below for important dates and information.

 There’s never been a better time to enroll in Early Childhood Education at SFCC.
 There are lots of opportunities for financial support.
 N.M.
 ECECD Students Success grants provide generous stipends for those who complete the Fall semester.
 Additional funds for participating in an Aprende apprenticeship.
 Questions?
 Contact Emily.McCarthy@sfcc.edu.
 Read more here.

 One simple application puts you in consideration for State Institutional and Foundation Private Scholarships available for new or returning students and part-time or full-time students.
-Please see the attached flyer for more information.
+Please see the attached flyer for more information or go to sfcc.awardspring.com

 CAFÉ CON LAS COMADRES

 SFCC presents Café Con Las Comadres, hosted by Doctora Thomasinia Ortiz-Gallegos, every second Wednesday of the month.
-Join us for our next gathering on November 9, located in the West Wing Lower Level 312D (in the Student Wellness Center), from 8:30 am – 9:30am.
+Join us for our next gathering on February 8, located in the West Wing Upper-Level Student Affairs comfort area (next to the I-Room), from 8:30 am – 9:30am.
 This is a gender inclusive community of friends who gather to empower the lives of one another through advocacy, navigation, support, and resources.
 This is a safe shared space.
 Please see the attached flyer for more information.

 Check out SFCC’s Career Coach.
 We have 85+ job postings from local businesses that are waiting to hear from you.
 Create a profile and quickly craft your resume.
 Career Coach will even suggest tasks and skills to include based on your work experience.
 Once your resume is complete you can quickly apply for any job, we have posted in Career Coach.
 If you don’t know what kind of job you want, you can take an assessment that matches you up with careers.
 Or just search for any program or career.
 Explore broad career pathways that match your strengths and interests.
 Compare careers with a pathway: salaries, required education, and more.
 Explore the programs that will train you for your favorite career.
 Quickly apply for programs by jumping over to SFCC’s program page.
 Click on the link below to start your career search!!!
 Career Coach